raspy135/Qun-mk2/README.md

 The mode is simple piano playing mode.
 Default is chromatic scale, but the scale and key can be changed by the scale setting in SEQ Config mode.
 Turn dial to transpose.

 ### Temporary piano mode
-You can activate Piano mode anytime by keep pressing SYSTEM + button 1-8.
+You can activate Piano mode anytime by keep pressing SYSTEM + [1-8] button.
 You can change transpose by turning dial once piano mode is activated.

 ## PLY:SEQ MODIFY